skyruler/Sketch-Context-MCP/README.md

 - Node.js (v14 or later)
 - Sketch (v70 or later)
-- Cursor IDE or similar
+- Cursor IDE, VS Code or similar
-- A Sketch account with API access (only needed for Sketch Cloud files)
+- A Sketch account (local) or use API access (Sketch Cloud files)

 ### Installation